 TP load outputs from the ENSR-LRM Methodology were used to predict in-lake TP concentrations using five empirical models.
 The models include: Kirchner-Dillon (1975), Vollenweider (1975), Reckhow (1977), Larsen-Mercier (1976), and Jones-Bachmann (1976).
 These empirical models estimate TP from system features, such as depth and detention time of the waterbody.
 The load generated from the export portion of ENSR-LRM was used in these equations to predict in-lake TP.
 The mean predicted TP concentration from these models was compared to measured (observed) values.
 Input factors in the export portion of the model, such as export coefficients and attenuation, were adjusted to yield an acceptable agreement between measured and average predicted TP.
-Because these empirical models account for a degree of TP loss to the lake sediments, the in-lake concentrations predicted by the empirical models are lower than those predicted by a straight mass-balance (22 $\mu$ g/L) where the mass of TP entering the lake is equal to the mass exiting the lake without any retention.
+Because these empirical models account for a degree of TP loss to the lake sediments, the in-lake concentrations predicted by the empirical models are lower than those predicted by a straight mass-balance (41 μ g/L) where the mass of TP entering the lake is equal to the mass exiting the lake without any retention.
 Also, the empirical models are based on relationships derived from many other lakes.
 As such, they may not apply accurately to any one lake, but provide an approximation of predicted in-lake TP concentrations and a reasonable estimate of the direction and magnitude of change that might be expected if loading is altered.
-These empirical modeling results are presented in Table 3-4.

-The TP load estimated using ENSR-LRM methodology (based on five empirical models) translates to predicted mean in-lake concentrations ranging from 10 to 17 $\mu$ g/L. The mean in-lake TP concentration of the five empirical models was 13.1 $\mu$ g/L. The mean and median epilimnetic P concentration from observed in-lake data from 2001 to 2007 were 11 $\mu$ g/L. The slight disagreement between the model results and the in-lake data may be attributable to the time of year of sampling.
-Nearly all of the monitoring data are from the summer, a time when epilimnetic concentrations are typically lower than the mean annual concentrations.
+Modeling results are presented in Table 3-4.
+The TP load estimated using ENSR-LRM methodology translates to predicted mean in-lake concentrations ranging from 15 to 36 μ g/L. The mean in-lake TP concentration of the five empirical models was 26 μ g/L. The mean epilimnetic TP concentration from observed in-lake data from 2009 to 2013 was 23 μ g/L. The slight disagreement between the model results and the in-lake data may be attributable to the time of year of sampling.
+Nearly all of the monitoring data are from the summer, a time when epilimnetic concentrations are typically lower than mean annual concentrations.
 The empirical models all predict mean annual TP concentrations assuming fully mixed conditions.
 Nurnberg (1996) shows summer epilimnetic concentrations as 14% lower than annual concentrations using a dataset of 82 dimictic lakes while Nurnberg (1998) shows a difference of 40% using a dataset of 127 stratified lakes.
-The predicted TP concentration (13.1 $\mu$ g/L) is 20% higher than the mean observed concentration in Webster Lake (11 $\mu$ g/L), which is within the range reported in the two Nurnberg studies.
+The mean observed summer concentration in Pearly Lake (23 μ g/L) is 9% lower than the predicted annual average concentration (26 μ g/L), a somewhat smaller difference than observed in the Nurnberg studies.